Infineon/TARGET_PMG1-CY7113/README.md

 ## Overview

-The CY7113 EZ-PD PMG1-S3 Prototyping Kit is a development platform to design products which can be powered from a high-voltage USB PD port, and also need a microcontroller with CAPSENSE capability to implement different applications.
+The CY7113 EZ-PD PMG1-S3 Prototyping Kit is a development platform to design products which can be powered from a high- voltage USB PD port, and also need a microcontroller with CAPSENSE™ capability to implement different applications.

 ![](docs/html/board.png)